aws-samples/sample-agentic-ai-powered-sales-order-assistant-with-microsoft-teams-slack-integration/README.md

 `General-information-knowledgebase`: I will use this knowledge base to provide guidance on business processes, though it can be adapted to address other relevant subject areas as needed.
 I assume, now you already know how to create a knowledge base.
 I have considered the below inputs while creating the knowledge bases, keeping the rest as default.
 - Provide Knowledge Base details
-    * Knowledge Base name: Choose a name for each knowledge bases, I have used `General-information-knowledgebase` with a user-friendly description.
+    * Knowledge Base name: Choose a name for each Knowledge Bases, I have used `General-information-knowledgebase` with a user-friendly description.
     * IAM permissions: Choose `Create and use a new service role`
 - Configure data source
     * Data source: Choose **Amazon S3**